iwantmyname/blog/src/2014/05/the-current-top-10-new-domain-extensions-are-probably-not-what-youd-expect-guru-is-still-1.md

 layout: post
 date: 2014-05-01 11:24:13 +1200
 author: Chris
-title: "The current top 10 new domain extensions are probably not what you'd expect (.GURU is still #1)"
+title: The current top 10 new domain extensions are probably not what you'd expect (.GURU is still #1)
 ----

 <!-- excerpt -->